ForLoopNelson/Sounds-Spooky/README.md

-`Confirm deleting post removes the audio from Cloudinary` `Setup another way to login, like Google or github` `If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do` `Look into why only profile page of logged in user is "secure(https)" on cyclic deploy`
+`Confirm deleting post removes the audio from Cloudinary` `Setup another way to login, like Google or github` `If user is still "signed in" on browser, the sign up button takes them to profile. not what it should do`